hurtigruten/nellie.scripts/overrideLanguageuserFlow/README.md

 ## Sign up and sign in

-The default values in the contries dropdown in the Azure provided sign up / sign in pages is the country name, but the Azure Function calling PG on sign up expcts values that are two digit ISO codes.
+The default values in the countries dropdown in the Azure provided sign up / sign in pages is the country name, but the Azure Function calling PG on sign up expcts values that are two digit ISO codes.

 This becomes more necessary as we support different locales as PG should not need to handle different translated country names.